PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables

 {\bf PROGRAM SUMMARY/NEW VERSION PROGRAM SUMMARY}

 \begin{small}

-{\em Program Title: PULSEE (Program for the simULation of nuclear Spin Ensemble Evolution)} \\ {\em CPC Library link to program files:} (to be added by Technical Editor) \\ {\em Developer's repository link:} \url{https://github.com/DavideCandoli/PULSEE} \\ {\em Code Ocean capsule:} (to be added by Technical Editor)\\ {\em Licensing provisions:} GPLv3 \\ {\em Programming language:} Python 3 \\ {\em Nature of problem:} Applications of nuclear magnetic/quadrupole resonance techniques to study the properties of materials often requires extensive spectral simulations.
-On the other hand, applications of magnetic resonance techniques to quantum information science (QIS) involves different set of observables.
+{\em Program Title: PULSEE (Program for the simULation of nuclear Spin Ensemble Evolution)} \\ {\em CPC Library link to program files:} (to be added by Technical Editor) \\ {\em Developer's repository link:} \url{https://github.com/vemiBGH/PULSEE} \\ {\em Code Ocean capsule:} (to be added by Technical Editor)\\ {\em Licensing provisions:} GPLv3 \\ {\em Programming language:} Python 3 \\ {\em Nature of problem:} Applications of nuclear magnetic/quadrupole resonance techniques to study the properties of materials often requires extensive spectral simulations.
+On the other hand, the application of magnetic resonance techniques to quantum information science (QIS) involves different sets of observables.
 Available simulation software address only one of these applications, that is, either detailed spectral simulations \cite{1} and/or QIS relevant observables \cite{2}.
-Therefore, there is a need for an up-to-date and easily accessible software for the simulation of an extensive set of nuclear magnetic/quadrupole resonance experimental observables that allow to reproduce the behaviour/responce of nuclear systems with varying degree of complexity. \\ {\em Solution method:} The open-source Python code provides an extensive set of libraries for the simulation of the time evolution of nuclear spins in the presence of specific interactions and the reproduction of spectra and other observables measured in nuclear magnetic/quadrupole resonance experiments.
+For this reason, NMR has not seen as much development in the condensed matter community compared to other spectroscopy techniques that combine these two approaches.
+Therefore, there is a need for an up-to-date and easily accessible software for the simulation of an extensive set of nuclear magnetic/quadrupole resonance experimental observables that allow the behavior/response of nuclear systems with varying degree of complexity encountered in strongly correlated quantum materials to be reproduced. \\ {\em Solution method:} The open-source Python code provides an extensive set of libraries for the simulation of the time evolution of spins in the presence of specific interactions and the reproduction of spectra, and other observables measured in magnetic resonance experiments, as well as the simulations of quantum circuits and gates.
 The ready-to-use software features a user-friendly graphical interface. \\

 \end{small}